-The majority of employers across the United States are NOT required to drug test and many state and local governments have statutes that limit or prohibit workplace testing, unless required by state or Federal regulations for certain jobs.
+The majority of employers across the United States are NOT required to drug test and many state and local governments have statutes that limit or prohibit employee drug testing, unless required by state or Federal regulations for certain jobs.
 Also, drug testing is NOT required under the Drug-Free Workplace Act of 1988.
 On the other hand, most private employers have the right to test for a wide variety of substances.
 It is very important that before designing a drug-testing program you familiarize yourself with the various state and Federal regulations that may apply to your organization.

 While private employers are not required to follow SAMHSA’s guidelines, doing so will help them stay on safe legal ground.
 Court decisions have supported following the guidelines and testing for only those drugs identified in them and for which laboratories are certified.
 As a result, many employers choose to follow them.